UK growth forecasts slashed due to Ukraine war

 UK economic growth for this year is expected to slow dramatically due to the war in Ukraine.

-The government's forecaster expects the UK to grow 3.8% this year, well below its previous forecast of 6.5%.
+The government's forecaster expects the economy to grow by 3.8% this year, well below its previous forecast of 6.0%.

 It is "too early to know the full impact of the Ukraine war" on the UK, the Office for Budget Responsibility (OBR) said.

-Mr Sunak told MPs that the prospect of lower growth outlook had not damaged the country's "strong jobs performance"
+Mr Sunak told MPs that the prospect of lower growth had not damaged the country's "strong jobs performance".

-In his Spring Statement the Chancellor Rishi Sunak said the OBR's "initial view, combined with high global inflation and continuing supply chain pressures", means it is now forecasting growth of 3,8% in 2022, followed by 1.8% in 2023, 2.1%, 1.8% and 1.75% in the following three years.
+In his Spring Statement, Chancellor Rishi Sunak said the OBR's "initial view, combined with high global inflation and continuing supply chain pressures", means it is now forecasting growth of 3.8% in 2022, followed by 1.8% in 2023, then 2.1%, 1.8% and 1.75% in the following three years.

 The OBR publishes its Economic and Fiscal Outlook twice a year.
 In October, prior to Russia's invasion of Ukraine, it forecast growth of 2.1% in 2023, 1.3% in 2024 and 1.6% in 2025.